Visiting Sedona In December: 10 Things You Need To Know

 Mark enjoying a glass of wine on a self guided wine tour through the Sedona region in December

-Here are some of the top activities in Sedona:
+Here are some of the top activities you should consider doing when you visit:

 • Rent a Jeep and drive exciting off road trails